Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/react-native-sdk.md

 ## Bootstrapping

-You may want to bootstrap the experiment client with an initial set of flags and variants when variants are obtained from an external source (i.e. not from calling `fetch()` on the SDK client).
+You may want to bootstrap the experiment client with an initial set of flags and variants when variants are obtained from an external source (for example, not from calling `fetch()` on the SDK client).
 Use cases include [local evaluation](../general/evaluation/local-evaluation.md), [server-side rendering](../guides/server-side-rendering.md), or integration testing on specific variants.

 To bootstrap the client, set the flags and variants in the `initialVariants` [configuration](#configuration) object, then set the `source` to `Source.InitialVariants` so that the SDK client prefers the bootstrapped variants over any previously fetched & stored variants for the same flags.